rladies/rladiesguide/content/comm/conferences/index.en.md

 ## R-Ladies branded conference event

-An R-Ladies branded event is one that used the name `R-Ladies` to....
+An R-Ladies branded event is one that uses the term `R-Ladies` in the event title.

 R-Ladies directory members may lead R-Ladies branded conference events with the approval of the R-Ladies global team.